 While most visitors spend their time on the mainland Portugal is also blessed with some beautiful islands off of its coast.
 There is the Garden Isle of Madeira and the archipelago of the Azores, which are there to tempt you even more.
 In truth, Portugal has a little something for everyone and is much more economical than other comparable European Cities like Greece or Italy.
 So let’s explore the most beautiful cities in Portugal.

-With so many incredible cities it can make it challenging to plan a vacation in Portugal.
-What cities in Portugal are the best ones to go to?
+With so many incredible cities, it can be challenging to plan a vacation in Portugal.
+What cities are the best ones to go to?
 What should you make sure to experience when you travel to Portugal?
-What are the best cities in Portugal for relaxation or history?
+What are the best cities in Portugal for relaxation or to explore its rich history?

 No list of the best cities in Portugal would be complete without including the largest city in Portugal, Lisbon.
 If you don’t mind the crowds, then you should know that there’s a reason why Lisbon is quickly making its way to becoming one of the most popular tourist destinations in all of Europe.
 It’s a beautiful city with phenomenal weather.

 Furthermore, it’s so easy to fly in and out of, especially from the United States.
-You can spend days here enjoying the Cathedral, food market, or just exploring and enjoying the city’s architecture.
+You can spend days here enjoying the Cathedral and food market or just exploring and enjoying the city’s architecture.
 And from here, you can easily go just about anywhere.

 2. Porto

 Porto is the largest city in Northern Portugal and one of the major cities in the country.
-Sadly, it gets overlooked as a tourist destination a lot in favor of Lisbon.
-However, it has just as much charm and character as Lisbon does.
+Sadly, it is often overlooked as a tourist destination in favor of Lisbon.
+However, it has just as much charm and character as Lisbon.

 3. Sintra

 Sintra is the former favored summer residence of the Portuguese royal family and much of their nobility.
-For this reason, there are many gorgeous estates and castles to explore around this city.
+For this reason, there are many gorgeous estates and fairy-tale castles to explore around this city.
+If you are into beautiful architecture, then Sintra is one of the best cities in Portugal.

 The colorful Pena Palace and its adjacent park are absolutely worth exploring while you’re in the area.
 Nearby there is the Moorish Castle, so you might as well make your way there when you’re done.

-Then you should also take the time to explore Quinta de Regaleira.
+You should also take the time to explore Quinta de Regaleira.
 Keep an eye on the weather, because you won’t want to miss the beautiful gardens.
-You don’t want to leave Sintra without checking out the beaches and the stunning coastline.
+You don’t want to leave Sintra without wandering the narrow streets or visiting the old town.

 4. Alcobaça and Batalha

-Alobaça and Batalha are both homes to monasteries that are UNESCO World Heritage Sites.
+Alobaça and Batalha are both home to monasteries that are classified as UNESCO World Heritage Site.
 Both of the monasteries are some of the oldest in Portugal and are rich in history.
-Alcobaça monastery was founded in 1153 and completed in the mid 13 century making it the oldest example of gothic architecture in Portugal.
+Alcobaça monastery was founded in 1153 and completed in the mid-13th century, making it the oldest example of Gothic architecture in Portugal.

 The monastery in Alcobaça is home to the tombs of several members of the Portuguese royal family.
 Visitors can see these gorgeous places of rest when they come to visit.